Lekka review

 It's the bank hoping to make banking more accessible and inclusive.
 Here's what you need to know.

-MyPocket wants to achieve inclusive banking for all by promising cheap access and easy access to fundamental financial services.
+Previously known as MyPocket, Lekka wants to achieve inclusive banking for all by promising cheap access and easy access to fundamental financial services.
 Here’s what you need to know about this up-and-coming digital bank.
+Note that UK account registration has currently been paused but should resume in 2025.

 The banking service offers a current account that is connected to a mobile banking app and a Mastercard prepaid card.
 Available through a monthly or yearly subscription plan, users can choose between the Free Access or Premium Access plans.

-Signing up for a MyPocket account is easy and only requires proof of ID and a document detailing proof of address.
+Signing up for a Lekka account is easy and only requires proof of ID and a document detailing proof of address.

-Both the free and premium versions provide basic banking features, however, it does come with certain restrictions and additional fees for things such as ATM withdrawals, transfers, declines and cash deposits.
-So while MyPocket’s subscription fees are low and affordable, there are added charges and restrictions that come with both the free and premium plans that are important to keep in mind when considering.
+Both the free and premium versions provide basic banking features, however, it does come with certain restrictions and additional fees for things such as ATM withdrawals, transfers, and declines.
+So while Lekka’s subscription fees are low and affordable, there are added charges and restrictions that come with both the free and premium plans that are important to keep in mind.

-MyPocket’s Free and Premium accounts both come with certain fees and restrictions on many banking features, which should be taken into consideration if you are looking into getting a MyPocket account.
+Lekka’s Free and Premium accounts both come with certain fees and restrictions on many banking features, which should be taken into consideration if you are looking into getting a Lekka account.
 These include:

 • ATM withdrawal fees in the SEPA Zone